Battle off Samar

-The Battle off Samar was the centermost action of the Battle of Leyte Gulf, one of the largest naval battles in history, which took place in the Philippine Sea off Samar Island, in Philippines on October 25, 1944.
+The Battle off Samar was the centermost action of the Battle of Leyte Gulf, one of the largest naval battles in history, which took place in the Philippine Sea off Samar Island, in the Philippines on October 25, 1944.
 It was the only major action in the larger battle in which the Americans were largely unprepared.
-Ultimately, the Imperial Japanese Navy's First Mobile Striking Force under the command of Takeo Kurita disengaged and headed northwards, and most of the American carriers escaped with the help of rain squalls, smoke screens and intense air attack.
+After the previous day's fighting, the Imperial Japanese Navy's First Mobile Striking Force, under the command of Takeo Kurita, had suffered significant damage and appeared to be retreating westward.
+However, by the next morning, the Japanese force had turned around and resumed its advance toward Leyte Gulf.
+With Admiral William Halsey Jr. lured into taking his powerful Third Fleet north after a decoy fleet and the Seventh Fleet engaged to the south, the recently landed 130,000 men of the Sixth Army were left vulnerable to Japanese attack on Leyte.